cloudnative-pg/cloudnative-pg/docs/src/database_import.md

 - Connection to the source database must be granted with the specified user that needs to run `pg_dump` and read roles information (*superuser* is OK)
-- Currently, the `pg_dump -Fc` result is stored temporarily inside an empty directory of the import job, so there should be enough available space to temporarily contain the dump result on the assigned node
+- Currently, the `pg_dump -Fc` result is stored temporarily inside the `dumps` folder in the `PGDATA` volume, so there should be enough available space to temporarily contain the dump result on the assigned node, as well as the restored data and indexes.
+Once the import operation is completed, this folder is automatically deleted by the operator.
 - Only one database can be specified inside the `initdb.import.databases` array
 - Roles are not imported - and as such they cannot be specified inside `initdb.import.roles`